 More information

-The project is led by the Centre for Novel Agricultural Products at the University of York, which will convert wastes into sugars for bacterial fermentation into cellulose.
-The University of Leeds will lead to the trials of regenerated cellulose fibre production in sustainable and non-toxic regeneration technologies.
-Once these fibres are produced, they will be introduced into a range of textile fabrication processes in the Sustainable Future Materials theme of the Materials Science Research Centre.
-The proposed work will aim to increase process efficiency and to generate data to carry out a techno-economic analysis to assess the commercial viability of this novel process for textile manufacturing.
-MSRC Visiting Professor Phil Purnell will assess the environmental impacts of making textiles in this way using a life cycle analysis.
+The project was led by the Centre for Novel Agricultural Products at the University of York, which converted wastes into sugars for bacterial fermentation into cellulose.
+The University of Leeds led the trials of regenerated cellulose fibre production in sustainable and non-toxic regeneration technologies.
+The proposed work aimed to increase process efficiency and to generate data to carry out a techno-economic analysis to assess the commercial viability of this novel process for textile manufacturing.
+Centre for Materials Science & Culture Visiting Professor Phil Purnell will assess the environmental impacts of making textiles in this way using a life cycle analysis.